blocks-to-text/prepare-to-teach/README.md

 ## Coding is not about Code

 Finally, remind your students and yourself that learning to program isn't really the goal.
-Programming requires a set of technical tools including code and computers, but those tools are the result of a much longer tradition logic and problem solving mentality.
+Programming requires a set of technical tools including code and computers, but those tools are the result of a much longer tradition of logic and problem solving.

-Prepare students to understand their world, to know they have a say in how it's shaped, and to think critically about how they interact with our digital world.
-Learning to code will follow if it needs to.
+Prepare students to question their world, to know they have a say in how it's shaped, and to think critically about how they interact with our digital world.
+Learning to code will follow.

 * [Successfully learning to code follows from a successful mindset](https://slate.com/human-interest/2018/12/against-teaching-kids-to-code-creativity-problem-solving.html), not the other way around